emmahone/SystemTap-Tutorial/README.md

 ```
 To read and interpret the output:

-1. The `Source` field indicates the process/socket that was the source for the sent packet
+1. `Source`: The `Source` field indicates the process/socket sending a packet
-2. The `Destination` field indicates the destination IP for the packet being sent
+2. `Destination`: The `Destination` field identifies the destination IP of the packet being sent

 You can observe these fields to understand the flow of network traffic and gather insights about the communication happening in your system.